mkb79/Audible/docs/source/auth/authorization.rst

 ===========

 Clients are authorized using OpenID in Authorization Code Flow with PKCE.
-Once a client has successfully authorized to Amazon, they are get an `authorization code` for device registration to Audible/Amazon.
+Once a client has successfully authorized to Amazon, they receive an `authorization code` for device registration to Audible/Amazon.

 .. _authorization: